sbabic/swupdate/doc/source/improvement_proposals.rst

 is performed by the backend connector, but the download of .zck files is done by a different process ("downloader") that don't use the setup from suricatta.

-* Status: Wait
+* Status: In progress
-* Request for Support : Sponsor
+* Request for Support : Sponsored by Orica Digital Solutions
 * Priority : Medium

 Back-end: support for generic down-loader